iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 you need to bootstrap your application with a `require` function call.
 We can specify the `insertRequire` option, to insert a `require` function call at the bottom of our bundle.

+Note: This isn't needed if your `data-main` filename is the same as the module entrypoint name.
+We will add it here because it doesn't hurt anything and will help in situations like naming the files differently or using something like [almond](https://github.com/jrburke/almond).

 ```javascript
 // config.js
 ({